• Art magazine

 Joachim Rodriguez y Romero

-The small and quiet land of Denmark is located in northern Europe, surrounded by ancient mountains and the forests of Scandinavia.
+In northern Europe lies the small and peaceful country of Denmark, surrounded by ancient mountains and the forests of Scandinavia.

 Kingdom of Denmark extends over Greenland and the Faroe Islands.
-It is the southernmost representative of the Nordic countries and part of a peninsula with almost 400 islands in the North and Baltic Sea, of which only 70 are inhabited.
+It is the southernmost of the Nordic countries and part of a peninsula with almost 400 islands in the North and Baltic Seas, of which only 70 are inhabited.

-Interestingly, only Germany borders on the land path on Denmark.
-The other neighbors of the country are Norway on the opposite side of the sea and Sweden in the north.
+Interestingly, only Germany borders Denmark by land.
+The country's other neighbors are Norway on the opposite side of the sea and Sweden to the north.

 Denmark: Cultural jewel full of art and unique charm